-495. Seminar (3) is the capstone course for English majors; students share in intensive study of a literary topic or author and write a paper of suitable length.
-Discussions focus on analyzing literature, critical reading and research methods.
+495. Seminar (3) is the capstone course for English majors; students share in intensive study of a major literary work and write a paper of suitable length, applying the theoretical principles of literary criticism to that work.
+Discussions focus on analyzing literature, critical reading, and research methods.
+Students are expected to make a brief oral presentation at the end of the semester, summarizing their work.
 Offered each semester on a subject selected by the instructor.
-Prerequisite: senior status or permission of department chair.
+Prerequisites: 211; senior status or permission of department chair